-Our Board of Directors has the following committees, each of which operates under a written charter available on the Company's website at www.rayonier.com:
+Our Board of Directors has the following committees, each of which operates under a written charter available on the Company's website at www.rayonier.com.
+The committee charters are also available in print to any shareholder upon written request to the Corporate Secretary, Rayonier, 50 North Laura Street, Jacksonville, Florida 32202.